 And Mars quakes.
 In seconds the tremors swell beyond what the Houses can stand, and the ponds slosh into the living quarters and the walls give way and the roofs collapse and the compounds flatten, killing most of the people instantly; but the ground swells get even worse and the rocks churn and swallow all the houses in town, and all the fields, as huge cracks radiate from the site and the chunks begin to bang loose and the planet seems like it's about to break up.

 And then it does.
 Mars splits in two like an orange, and even the slices crumble.

-Mars is a churning mass of red rock and iron and dust, veined with chasms that open and crash shut and clash as the pieces half-orbit, half-collide.
+Mars devolves into churning mass of red rock and iron and dust, veined with chasms that open and crash shut and clash as the pieces half-orbit, half-collide.

 No doubt in a million years most of the mass will have settled down into a quiet red dustball again, riddled with chasms, and the rest will be a belt of wreckage slowly drifting out toward Jupiter... but for now, it's a red grinding boulder-storm, and every living thing in the world is dead.

 A few ships in high orbit may have survived; are there other worlds the Old Martians have colonized?
 Anywhere they can flee to?
 Perhaps; but without motherworld trade, the stations will die.
 Total extinction.

 The dragon and the whale, being Ancestors, drift in the dust and the lost mountains and the bodies of their grandchildren, impervious to the end of an age.
 And not the first they've seen.

 "It was only a minor crystal, too" the dragon sighs inside.
 Now it has to find all the major ones again, then the minor ones, round them up from herds of gnashing rocks and whole Saturn-rings of asteroids covered with freeze-dried crops and houses and people.

 And guard them again.